matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

 <br></br>

 - **Sealed Classes in Kotlin**
-    - Used for constrained or bounded class hierarchies.
+    - Used to represent restricted (constrained or bounded) class hierarchies &rarr; A value can be one of the types from a limited set, but not any other type
-    - Constructors are by default private and cannot be instantiated.
+    - Constructors are by default private and cannot be instantiated
-    - Provide type safety by limiting the types that can be matched at compile time.
+    - Subclasses are known at compile time, and no other subclasses can be created after compilation &rarr; Provide type safety by limiting the types that can be matched at compile time
+    - Good for something like `when` statement (no longer needs to be exhaustive), CalculatorActions, etc.
 <br></br>

 - **Backing Field in Kotlin**